 IBL News & IBL Education | New York

-What’s the best way to track learner feedback?
+What’s the best way to measure the performance of a language model?

 A SERIES OF ARTICLES ABOUT ‘AI, CLOUD, AND ADVANCED TECHNOLOGIES IN EDUCATION’ WRITTEN BY THE IBL AI ENGINE IN DECEMBER 2022*